KonradHoeffner/tempoguide/index.md

 <mtg-cards names="Smallpox|Life from the Loam|Mox Diamond|Thoughtseize|Witherbloom Command|Grist, the Hunger Tide|Orcish Bowmasters|Hogaak, Arisen Necropolis|Urza's Saga|Wasteland|Eumidian Hatchery"></mtg-cards>

-An experimental mixture between lands and Pox, so a lot of similar things apply:
+A mixture between lands and Pox, so a lot of similar things apply:

 * Force of Negation stops Life from the Loam for good
 * Kaito and to a lesser extent a flipped Tamiyo are hard for them to handle
 * Fatal Push is of very limited value.
 * "normal" creatures like Nethergoyf and Murktide Regent have trouble getting though.

-However as the deck has neither the explosive Exploration draws, the 20/20 Marit Lage, nor the extreme grind power of black Pox, I find it easier to handle than both of them.
+However the deck has neither the explosive Exploration draws, the 20/20 Marit Lage, nor the extreme grind power of black Pox.
 They also lack the land tutors and utility lands like Karakas, Maze of Ith and Tabernacle of Pendrel Vale.

 Unlike vs lands, Orcish Bowmasters has a lot of use here: